Florence Duomo and Piazza San Giovanni in July, high season. Italy Travel.

 Rome is a stunning, lived-in art gallery, with more tourist sights than any other city in the world, while Venice is uniquely water-based and strangely enticing, Florence packed with art and architecture in all forms and even small towns such as fortified Lucca offer magical experiences.
-You might think to rent a family friendly villa in one of these places if you enjoy a ‘home’ environment.

 The country embraces spectacular and varied landscapes from northern lakes through rolling hills of Tuscany, dramatic cliffs of Amalfi and on to the emerald coasts of Sardinia, fair beaches (the best are unquestionably on the Italian islands), good food and drink at reasonable prices, a relaxed lifestyle and effervescent local culture.
-If you prefer to be guided through this mass of sights and history consider travel via Italy small group tours.

 Most of the north west coast beaches – the Versilia Coast – are dominated by pay parasols.

 • Heavy traffic and borderline insane drivers in some places, though not Venice!

 • Pickpockets and bag snatchers are active in big cities, particularly Rome, Naples and Palermo.